abhaygithubb/My_ChatBot/README.md

-# Building a Simple Chatbot from Scratch in Python (using NLTK)
+# Simple chatbot using NLTK (Natural Language Toolkit)
 ![Alt text](https://cdn-images-1.medium.com/max/800/1*pPcVfZ7i-gLMabUol3zezA.gif)

 History of chatbots dates back to 1966 when a computer program called ELIZA was invented by Weizenbaum.
 It imitated the language of a psychotherapist from only 200 lines of code.
 You can still converse with it here: [Eliza](http://psych.fullerton.edu/mbirnbaum/psych101/Eliza.htm?utm_source=ubisend.com&utm_medium=blog-link&utm_campaign=ubisend).